 [Outline any potential risks in relation to implementing a new Intranet within the organisation.
 See example:]

-The main implementation impacts and risks that have been identified will largely be related to the time spent by the business units to build their new sites, receive training, migrate content and to transition to the new system.
+The main implementation impacts and risks that have been identified will largely be related to the time spent by our team to receive training, migrate content and to transition to the new system.
+We will need to appoint a resource (part time) as the application administrator.
 There will also be adjustments for end users as they become accustomed to the new Intranet site.

 Key risks associated with the project include:

+Little or no leadership by C-level management to make this a priority could result in delays or failure of the project

-A lack of ownership of the Intranet home page and business unit content, resulting in stale information that impacts on decisions made by the rest of the organization.
+A lack of ownership of the Intranet home page and department content, resulting in stale information that impacts user adoption

-Technical resources and infrastructure not being in place to assist with the implementation.
+Organizational resources not being in place to provide the vender specific requirements during with the implementation.

-End user confusion during the transition to the new site
+End user confusion during the transition to the new structure.

-Cost Overview
+All of these risks are related to our “readiness” to take responsibility for working with the vender to implement the new system.
+While no one person is required as a full time resource for this project, multiple departments will need to work together for it to be a success.New System Cost Overview

-[Provide “High Level” costs associated with the project for Year 1, 2, and 3.
-Reference the NPV data in the Financial Analysis section for return on investment data or enter your own financial analysis.
-See example:]
+[Provide “High Level” costs associated with the project for Year 1, annual and 5 year Total Cost of Ownership]

+Technology Costs

-The funds required to implement Phase 1 of the Intranet project are US$XXXXX.
+The funds required to implement Phase 1 of the Intranet project are US$20900 (apply